Delivering Strength & Support for Our Communities

 Over time, a growing number of residents needed trained professionals to help them cope with social, emotional and behavioral issues.
 In 1961, our first caseworker was appointed.
 Partnerships with community service providers were established.
 As CHJC evolved, our staff grew to include a nurse, social workers, tutors and recreational coordinators.

 The state then asked CHJC to consider accepting at-risk youth for residential treatment.
 And CHJC said yes.
 These developments laid the foundation for the residential therapeutic treatment center CHJC is today.

 An Expanded Mission To Serve The Entire Community

 The late 90s were a period of rapid growth and transformation and CHJC became a true multi-service provider, serving both adults and children.

-Under the leadership of current Executive Director, Karen Richmond, the mission was to build a stable, vibrant, dynamic organization ensuring CHJC‘s continued service to our communities for generations to come.
+Under the leadership of then Executive Director, Karen Richmond, the mission was to build a stable, vibrant, dynamic organization ensuring CHJC‘s continued service to our communities for generations to come.